What is Vicoprofen?

 - Feeling relaxed

 Patient taking this drug could feel the side effects immediately.
-Because it is not time released, individuals who have developed an addiction to Vicoprofen will need to increase the dosage to achieve the same high.
+Because it is not time released, individuals who have developed an addiction to the drug will need to increase the dosage to achieve the same high on Vicoprofen.
 There are cases where patients took 100 pills a day just to stay high.

 There are also long-term side effects from the abuse of Vicoprofen that could lead to serious, life- threatening medical conditions.
 This include liver damage, hearing loss, and death from overdose.